 Output

-- It will help us read the better data without so much “clutter”.
+- It will help us read the data better without so much “clutter”.

 - Omitting indices can save space and reduce file sizes.